daezign/SpotifyNowPlaying-website/README.md

-# Spotify Widget
+# Spotify Widget - Bento Style Websites

-A live-updating Spotify widget designed for Bento-style website layouts.
+A live-updating Spotify widget designed for your website layouts.

 It displays what you are currently listening to in real-time.
 If you pause or close Spotify, it gracefully falls back to showing your last played track with a static equalizer.

 An example of this can be found here: [daezign](https://daezign.daezign.workers.dev/).

+* This can be altered to work with any style of website, not just bento based ones.

 ---